Mike Gravel: Vietnam War, the draft, and the Pentagon Papers

+Over the next several days, Gravel (who was dyslexic) was assisted by his congressional office staff in reading and analyzing the report.
+Worried his home might be raided by the Federal Bureau of Investigation, Gravel smuggled the report (which filled two large suitcases) into his congressional office, which was then guarded by disabled Vietnam veterans.

 On the night of June 29, 1971, Gravel attempted to read the papers on the floor of the Senate as part of his filibuster against the draft, but was thwarted when no quorum could be formed.
 Gravel instead convened a session of the Buildings and Grounds subcommittee that he chaired.
 He got New York Congressman John G. Dow to testify that the war had soaked up funding for public buildings, thus making discussion of the war relevant to the committee.
 He began reading from the papers with the press in attendance, omitting supporting documents that he felt might compromise national security, and declaring, "It is my constitutional obligation to protect the security of the people by fostering the free flow of information absolutely essential to their democratic decision-making."

 He read until 1 a.m., culminating by saying "Arms are being severed.
 Metal is clashing through human bodies because of the public policy this government and all its branches continue to support."
 Then with tears and sobs he said that he could no longer physically continue, the previous three nights of sleeplessness and fear about the future having taken their toll.
 Gravel ended the session by, with no other senators present, establishing unanimous consent to insert 4,100 pages of the Papers into the Congressional Record of his subcommittee.
 The following day, the Supreme Court's New York Times Co. v.
 United States decision ruled in favor of the newspapers and publication in the Times and others resumed.
 In July 1971, Bantam Books published an inexpensive paperback edition of the papers containing the material the Times had published.